-This Code of Conduct summarizes legal and ethical policies that are set forth in the Employee Handbooks, the Investcorp Group Compliance Manual (the "Group Compliance Manual") and other Investcorp policies.
+This Code of Conduct summarizes legal and ethical policies that are set forth in the Employee Handbooks, the Group Compliance Manual and other Investcorp policies.
 Directors and employees are expected to comply with both the spirit and the letter of this Code of Conduct.
 This Code of Conduct does not address every potential legal or ethical dilemma that may arise.
 Rather, it summarizes, in plain English, the important concepts that should be followed.